LydP/Divvy-Bike-Share-Data-Analysis/README.md

 This file contains the class and corresponding methods that I used to generate the charts in the Plots folder.
 Note that this file requires the file divvy_trip_data_full.csv located in the raw_data directory (the result of running concat_csv.py)

+### Plots Folder

+This folder contains JPG images of the plots produced by plots.py.
+It also contains the image Start Location Heat Map.png, which is a heat map made in Tableau Public of the start locations for each trip for August 2021.
+(The divvy_trip_data_full.csv file was too large for a Tableau Public upload).
+The workbook can be accessed [here](https://public.tableau.com/views/divvy_16346070460150/Sheet1?:language=en-US&:display_count=n&:origin=viz_share_link).

 ### Other Files

 I also loaded the data from divvy_trip_data_full.csv in a DB file so that I could browse it with SQLite.
 That file is [here](https://drive.google.com/file/d/1Nn8WDTX3wdeC5t9U3C87L7aoOVVNVtlT/view?usp=sharing).